4 Famous Giant Trees Unharmed by Sequoia National Park Fire

 The Windy Fire has burned through the Peyrone and Red Hill groves, as well as a portion of the Long Meadow Grove along the Trail of 100 Giants.

-“Generally fires can be destructive however low-intensity fires can be beneficial to giant sequoia trees.
-A damage assessment will be done in these groves when it is safe to do so,” a Sequoia National Forest statement said Sunday.
+Fire crews with hoses and water-dropping helicopters were working to limit damage to the giant sequoias in the groves, where there are also other types of trees.

+Sequoias have adapted to fire and can benefit if the flames are low intensity.

-The Windy Fire has scorched more than 37 square miles (95 square kilometers).
+The Windy Fire has scorched more than 39 square miles (101 square kilometers) and was just 4% contained.

 The KNP Complex forced the evacuation of Sequoia National Park last week, and on Sunday much of adjacent Kings Canyon National Park was closed.
 Visitors to areas that were still open were warned of hazardous air quality due to smoke.